apache/flink/docs/dev/connectors/rabbitmq.md

 </div>

 #### RabbitMQ Sink
-This connector provides a `RMQSink` class for sending messages to a RabbitMQ queue.
+This connector provides an `RMQSink` class for sending messages to a RabbitMQ queue.
 Below is a code example for setting up a RabbitMQ sink.

 <div class="codetabs" markdown="1">